Founding closes Sept 13, 2026

 You vote.
 You elect the board.

-Founding Members elect a majority of the board.
+Active members elect a majority of the board.
 Worker and served-community seats are structurally protected — they cannot be outvoted by donor-tier members in aggregate.
 First election: early 2027.

 № 02 — Open books